strokmateo/epic_project/README.md

 Epic project To-do list
-Sure!
-Here’s a simplified to-do list format for setting up Next.js + .NET for your game project:

 1. Project Setup(Create a new Next.js app:Create a new ASP.NET Core Web API projectConfigure the project to connect with your frontend (set up API routes, proxy, or reverse proxy if needed).
 2. Authetication system(login,registter,logout,delete account, update account infromatiion)